josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/☔️_was_i_supposed_to_leak.md

 Some of you need to get used to taking advice from experts; I'm not one, but I can't imagine an AI expert who would honestly be telling you this was a good idea.

+---

+I think this is the one where I mentioned the weddings issue, and I don't think I recorded the alien insemination "romance" book spate, so I'm just popping it here to remind myself.

+I'm in a bit of a better mood now, because I got on and did some work.
+I'm not insensible to things like migraines, et cetera, being the cause of the mood.

+Also on a plus note, Polaris is out of its little quarantine zone, as presumably the Welsh boy (it's a highly secret code named don't @ me) has realised I'm not actually going to go and do a D-day landing.
+Who even knows.
+Whatever the 12 hour dip was is stabilising; hopefully the low means that some form of commercial surveillance was lost?

+Who knows.

+---

 2025-10-13